monigle/configuration_git/README.md

-configuration-gitpost
+Configuration Git Posting Module
 =====================

-Configuration Git Posting Module
+This module allows drupal to save configuration to a git repository every time the drupal configuration is changed...